nus-cs2113-AY2122S2/tp/docs/UserGuide.md

    ![Session delete command Screenshot](https://raw.githubusercontent.com/AY2122s2-cs2113t-t10-1/tp/master/docs/images/userguide/SessionDeleteCommand.png)
 <br>
 <br>

 ### Listing all sessions: `session /list`

 > List all active sessions.
-Deleted sessions will not be listed.
+Deleted sessions will not be listed.<br>
+> A session represents a group outing spanning an arbitrary period of time containing one or more activities.

 Format: `session /list`